 We know that it can be challenging for children to develop the key skills that will enable them to become fluent readers, so this is a prime focus for us.

 - To nurture a passion for books

 - To develop a growing ability to make sense of what they read, drawing on illustration, their knowledge of language and the world as well as the words on the page.

-- To teach children to use a range of supportive reading strategies including phonics and to provide guidance for parents so they are able to support their own child.
+- To provide guidance for parents so they are able to support their own child’s phonics learning.